 In the future, when these integrated graphics become cramped for higher resolutions and higher levels of detail in games, consider installing a discrete graphics card.
-Also, please pay attention to the speed of the RAM because it pretty much affects the fps in games, especially when it comes to an integrated graphics card.
+Also, please pay attention to the RAM speed because it pretty much affects the fps in games, especially with an integrated graphics card.

 AMD Ryzen 5 5600G is more than enough for everyday work and your budget gaming PC.
 Still, if you want to play with the processor overclocking, you must get a better-quality aftermarket cooler.